Physically Photoshopping Ourselves Out of Reality

 Here’s an outrageous idea: What would happen if confident, happy, beautiful women decided to forego painful and expensive anti-aging procedures, breast lifts and enhancements, liposuction, all over hair removal or tanning regimens?
 How could that change the way their daughters, students, friends, nieces and coworkers perceived themselves and their own “flawed,” lined, real faces?
 Their own varied-looking and perfectly functional breasts, behinds, thighs, arms and abs?
 How could simply owning and (treating kindly and speaking nicely about) our so-called “imperfect” bodies affect not only our own lives, but those over whom we have influence?
 Is it possible to slowly but deliberately change the perception of these “flaws” as something to shame, hide and fix at any cost to something acceptable and embraceable in all their human, womanly real-ness?
 We say yes.

-If you want to support our cause by slapping a sticky note on that Photoshopped magazine cover in the grocery aisle or send a card to a woman or girl you love to remind her of things like “There is more to BE than eye candy!” and “You are capable of much more than being looked at!”
-Please click here.
+One great way to support this nonprofit and our work with Beauty Redefined is to slap our uplifting sticky notes on that Photoshopped magazine cover in the grocery aisle, an objectifying public advertisement, or even a public bathroom mirror to remind girls and women ”There is more to BE than eye candy” and “You are capable of much more than looking hot.”
+Check out our original slogans and designs here.
 It’s one of our new favorite pastimes!